Cookies and analytics:

 Data Protection: Privacy Notice (Grenfell Tower Memorial Commission)

-The Ministry of Housing, Communities & Local Government (MHCLG) provides support to the independent Grenfell Tower Memorial Commission.
-This Privacy Notice explains how MHCLG will use any information we collect about you.
+The Department for Levelling Up, Housing and Communities provides support to the independent Grenfell Tower Memorial Commission.
+This Privacy Notice explains how DLUHC will use any information we collect about you.

 1. What information do we collect about you?

-Memorial Commission.
-Personal information collected from you may include the following: your full name, your email or home address, your mobile or landline phone number; and any other details regarding your personal situation that are relevant to us dealing with your enquiry.
+Personal information collected from you may include the following: your full name, your email address, your phone number, your home address; and any other details regarding your personal situation that are relevant to us dealing with your enquiry.

 2. How will we use the information we collect about you?